-“the benefit of detoxifying the skin is that it allows the skin a fresh start.
+“The benefit of detoxifying the skin is that it allows the skin a fresh start.
 Detox stimulates a healthier environment for the skin and can encourage increased production of collagen and elastin.
 These changes can help increase cell turnover and improve the skin barrier overall.”

 A skin detox is another way to mitigate the damage done by glycation.
-Eminence Organics Product Support Representative Alicia Hawthorne explains that “the benefit of detoxifying the skin is that it allows the skin a fresh start.
+Eminence Organics Product Support Team Lead Alicia Hawthorne explains that “the benefit of detoxifying the skin is that it allows the skin a fresh start.
 Detox stimulates a healthier environment for the skin and can encourage increased production of collagen and elastin.
 These changes can help increase cell turnover and improve the skin barrier overall.”